Are You An Introvert?

 Needless to say, I bought this book and couldn’t put it down once I started.
 I felt like I was reading a book about ME.
 For the first time in my life, I really resonated completely with what Susan Cain was writing about and felt like I had unlocked a part of me that was hidden away for so long due to social stigma against being quiet – thoughts I would have to myself would be along the lines of, “I wish I was more social”, “Why does it take me longer than others to say something out loud to the group?”, “How do I get people to listen to me?” and so on.

 I learned that day that many of my experiences throughout life, and many of the beliefs I came to have about myself and the world were based on an extraverted way of viewing things.
-I finally realized that I wasn’t the only quiet one and that there were strengths to the introverted way of being.
-I now consider myself proud to be an introvert.
+Finally I realized that I wasn’t the only quiet one and that there were strengths to the introverted way of being.
+Now I’m proud to be an introvert.

 Let’s talk about a few key factors that imply that you may lean towards the introvert side of the introvert-extravert spectrum, because like all phenomena and personality ‘types’ in life they often all fall on a spectrum (one extreme to another – see scale below) where most of us fall somewhere between the two extreme sides.